Citizens' assembly

 Citizens' assembly is a group of people selected by lottery from the general population to deliberate on important public questions so as to exert an influence.
 Other names and variations of deliberative mini-publics include citizens' jury, citizens' panel, people's panel, people's jury, policy jury, consensus conference and citizens' convention.

 A citizens' assembly uses elements of a jury to create public policy.
 Its members form a representative cross-section of the public, and are provided with time, resources and a broad range of viewpoints to learn deeply about an issue.
 Through skilled facilitation, the assembly members weigh trade-offs and work to find common ground on a shared set of recommendations.
 Citizens' assemblies can be more representative and deliberative than public engagement, polls, legislatures or ballot initiatives.
 They seek quality of participation over quantity.
 They also have added advantages in issues where politicians have a conflict of interest, such as initiatives that will not show benefits before the next election or decisions that impact the types of income politicians can receive.
 They also are particularly well-suited to complex issues with trade-offs and values-driven dilemmas.

 With Athenian democracy as the most famous government to use sortition, theorists and politicians have used citizens' assemblies and other forms of deliberative democracy in a variety of modern contexts.
-As of 2023, the OECD has found their use increasing since 2010.
+As of 2023, the international organization OECD has found their use increasing since 2010.